Call Now 24/7 - Free Consultation! 844-686-5397

 • Maternal Health Conditions: Certain maternal health conditions, such as gestational diabetes, preeclampsia, or infections, can increase the risk of birth injuries if not properly managed during pregnancy and delivery.

-By filing a birth injury lawsuit on your behalf, our Bethlehem personal injury lawyer aims to secure compensation for your child’s pain and suffering, as well as the financial burdens associated with their medical treatment, ongoing therapies, necessary adaptive equipment, home modifications, and other relevant expenses.
+By filing a birth injury lawsuit on your behalf, our Bethlehem birth injury lawyer aims to secure compensation for non-economic and economic damages.
+These include your child’s pain and suffering, as well as the financial burdens associated with their medical treatment, ongoing therapies, necessary adaptive equipment, home modifications, and other relevant expenses.

 The objective of pursuing financial compensation is to provide you with the necessary resources to enhance your child’s quality of life and ensure they receive the necessary care and support.